 In the Visual Studio IDE, as you have already been aware about the output dock window which is at the bottom that shows all the captured build events/results and logs.
-By default, the Visual Studio does not show the build results in detail.
-There are some special cases where we would need to have the detailed build results to be captured on the output window in order to identify a deeper level of project build related issues, or diagnose some build error.
-In this article, I would like to explain about the verbosity levels of logging the build events/results which will be logged in the visual studio output window.
-Also will see how we can enable and disable the same via Visual Studio configuration window.
+By default, Visual Studio does not show the build results in detail.
+There are some special cases where we would need to have the detailed build results to be captured on the output window to identify a deeper level of project build-related issues or diagnose some build error.
+In this article, I would like to explain the verbosity levels of logging the build events/results, which the Visual Studio will log in the output window.
+Also will see how we can enable and disable the same via the Visual Studio configuration window.

 Display detailed output of MSBuild in Visual Studio output Window